-Table 5 - Robustness of Estimates - Borough Solicitor
+Table 4 - Robustness of Estimates - Borough Secretary

-Budget Assumption Commentary on Robustness The treatment of inflation and interest rates 0% has been assumed for the 2012/13 pay award, and 1% for the 2013/14 and 2014/15 pay awards.
-A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
+Budget Assumption Commentary on Robustness The treatment of inflation and interest 1% has been assumed for the 2013/14 pay award, and 1% for the 2014/15 and 2015/16 pay awards. rates A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
 The treatment of demand led pressures All Heads of Service have reviewed their base budgets, including demand led pressures.
 Directorates are expected to put forward management and policy actions to manage additional demand within the relevant legislation either within the relevant budget or by reprioritising the Directorate budgets.
-The budgets for demand led services in the Borough Solicitor area have been calculated using previous trends and forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
+The budgets for demand led services in the Borough Secretary area have been calculated using previous trends and forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
 The treatment of efficiency savings/productivity gains.
 All Directors and Heads of Service have a responsibility to ensure the efficient delivery of services, and that efficiency savings proposed are realistic in terms of both the level of savings and the timing.
-The Borough Solicitor has reviewed the service to establish whether it can be delivered more efficiently.
+The Borough Secretary has reviewed the service to establish whether it can be delivered more efficiently.
 Savings have been identified through service restructure and revised working practices.
-Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments The Borough Solicitor will manage existing financial risks through consistent monitoring of the revenue budget and capital programme and by identifying, implementing, and monitoring management actions should any overspends arise.
-Managing demand peak and troughs has been challenging given the considerable demands on the service led by large corporate projects.
-Key roles have had to be supported by Locum cover, pending the recruitment of permanent specialist staff to vacant positions.
-The availability of other funds to deal with major contingencies.
-The Borough Solicitor has the St Peters Way earmarked reserve available to it.
-The Borough Solicitor will continue to monitor volatile budgets in year and produce a managed response to budget pressures.
-Steps have been taken to address the major issues that have been identified through the 2011/12 budget monitoring in the 2012/13 budget where appropriate.
+Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments The Borough Secretary will manage existing financial risks through consistent monitoring of the revenue budget and capital programme and by identifying, implementing, and monitoring management actions should any overspends arise.
+The availability of other funds to deal The Borough Secretary has the St Peters Way earmarked reserve available to it. with major contingencies.
+The Borough Secretary will continue to monitor volatile budgets in year and produce a managed response to budget pressures.
+Steps have been taken to address the major issues that have been identified through the 2012/13 budget monitoring in the 2013/14 budget where appropriate.
 The Directorate's track record in budget and financial management.
-The Borough Solicitor area's recent track record of budget and financial management is that as at month 10 the Directorate is forecasting an over spend of £81k for 2011/12, mainly due to the use of a locum solicitor to cover a vacant post.
-The Directorate's capacity to manage in-year budget pressures The Borough Solicitor area undertakes regular monthly monitoring to promptly identify budget pressures and savings.
+The Borough Secretary area's recent track record of budget and financial management is that as at month 9 the Directorate is forecasting an over spend of £1k for 2012/13.
+The Directorate's capacity to manage in-year budget pressures The Borough Secretary area undertakes regular monthly monitoring to promptly identify budget pressures and savings.
 It endeavours to develop and monitor appropriate action plans and implement solutions to address such pressures as necessary.

-Table 6 - Robustness of Estimates - Housing General Fund
+Table 5 - Robustness of Estimates - Housing General Fund